kailash-manasarovar/statement/docs/timeline/2023/december.md

 ![St Teresa's prayer](../../content/images/st-teresa-of-avila.jpg)

-- I'm communicating with [Sally](../early-years/2014.md#sally) a lot via WhatsApp.
+- I'm communicating with [Sandra Rita Diaz](../early-years/2014.md#sandra-rita-diaz) a lot via WhatsApp.
-- Sally has about four different French numbers and I never know which one to use.
+- Sandra Rita Diaz has about four different French numbers and I never know which one to use.
 - Eventually she replies to me on one of them.
 - I tell her I'm in love and that I'm going to have a boyfriend soon.
 - I'm extremely sexually aroused.